hapax/hapax.github.io/assets/chuzenji.md

 Less disquieting is the owl, perched on remnants of the tree from which it was carved.
-It pauses, head cocked, as if alerted to a vole in the undergrowth.
+It pauses, head cocked expressively as if alerted to a vole in the undergrowth.
+It is a guard rather than a sphinx or an apparition beneath a well.
+But these Occidental distinctions and categories seem to miss

 #### Old stuff